![]() |

 When planning out an instrument, care must be taken not to slavishly imitate surviving instruments since these are rarely an accurate representation of the instruments actually used by professional and serious amateur musicians in any given era.
 Typically, the more ornate instruments survived and the plain ones were either rebuilt into something else or discarded.

 Since there are only three surviving instruments that appear to be vihuelas, a lot of decisions have to be made about which features to include and which to ignore.
 To produce a really successful vihuela, the maker must be familiar with the music and the demands of the composers.
 Fortunately, vihuela music exists in tablature (which is less ambiguous than modern notation) and there are some fairly clear early books about performance practices1.
 You would not, for instance, build a vihuela with 8 or 10 courses since no music exists for this configuration.
 You might not want to use wound base strings on a vihuela because it increases the sustain of the low notes.
 A quick decay increases the ability of the performer to bring a high degree of subtlety and expressiveness to the varied voices of the polyphonic vihuela music.
 A long decay in the base makes the sound muddy, overpowers the trebles, and results in textures that are less clear.
 Some customers insist on wound strings anyway, because they are used to the sound and because twisted gut bases are quite expensive.
 Modern builders are forced to make concessions in response to market forces--a poor argument for building unauthentic instruments, but there it is.
 I am so glad that I no longer build professionally and have to reconcile the demands of historical accuracy with the needs of modern players!
-Almost all instrumental music is composed with the sounds and capabilities of the instrument in mind.
-A composer and performer will milk the instrument for all the tone colors and expression that he can get from it.
-If any part of the instrument is modernized, the modern performer may not be able to rediscover the sounds and textures that early composers found so exciting and exploited in their music.

 Many cities and towns in the Middle Ages and Renaissance had strict guild systems and an instrument maker would not have made his own pegs, unless he wanted to see a picket line in front of his shop.
 He would have bought his pegs from the wood-turners guild.
 I really enjoy making my own pegs because I can reproduce whatever historical design I want, but sometimes I wish I could just buy them somewhere.
 So far, I haven't found a shop called Pegs-R-Us.